WilliamY97/LearningJournal/Data Science/Deep Learning/ReLU and Softmax Activation Functions.md

 # ReLU and Softmax Activation Functions

 Previously, I've been using the sigmoid function as the activation function on hidden layers, in the case of classification, on the output unit.
-Howeve, this is not the only activation function, and it also has drawbacks.
+However, this is not the only activation function, and it also has drawbacks.

 ![alt tag](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5893d15c_sigmoids/sigmoids.png)